HubBucket-Team/gdc-docs/docs/Visualization_Documentation/Visualization.md

 ## OncoGrid

 The project detail page includes an OncoGrid plot of the cases with the most mutations, for the top 50 mutated genes affected by high impact mutations.
-Genes displayed on the left of the grid (Y-axis) correspond to individual patient cases on the bottom of the grid (X-axis).
+Genes displayed on the left of the grid (Y-axis) correspond to individual cases on the bottom of the grid (X-axis).

 [![Oncogrid](images/gdc-oncogrid.png)](images/gdc-oncogrid.png "Click to see the full image.")